Minimal Regret Walras Equilibria for Combinatorial Markets: Lower Bounds

 \section{Lower Bounds}

-With Theorem~\ref{thm:nec} we can translate lower bounds on integrality gaps of combinatorial optimization problems to lower bounds on on the existence of $\Delta$-approximate Walras equilibria.
+With Corollary~\ref{cor:nec} we can translate lower bounds on integrality gaps of combinatorial optimization problems to lower bounds on on the existence of $\Delta$-regret Walras equilibria.
 As we show below, we can even employ NP-inapproximability results in the spirit of~\textcite{Roughgarden:2015} to obtain lower bounds for the existence of $\Delta$-approximate Walras equilibria.